gwendalpiemonte/SheepMaBoat/README.md

 ```
 ## Description
 SheepMyBoat is a TCP two players game application.
 It's a twin of the Battleship game.
-The app use the SheepMyBoat protocole you can find the information about it [here.](/PROTOCOL.md)
+The app use the SheepMyBoat protocole, you can find the information about it [here.](/PROTOCOL.md)

 ## Building the app
 The app use maven  so in order to build and package the app use this command.